intel-analytics/ipex-llm/docs/docs/KerasStyleAPIGuide/Layers/advancedActivations.md

 It follows: f(x) =  alpha * (exp(x) - 1.) for x < 0, f(x) = x for x >= 0.

-The input of this layer should be 2D.

 **Scala:**
 ```scala
 ELU(alpha = 1.0, inputShape = null)